rungxanh1995/joescode/SwiftPetProjects/Tic Tac Toe/README.md

 # Tic Tac Toe - SwiftUI 🐦

 Tic Tac Toe is a game built using Apple Inc.'s [SwiftUI](https://developer.apple.com/xcode/swiftui/) framework.
+User will play against the computer AI to either win, lose, or draw the game.

 The game supports every iOS or iPadOS device running version 13.0 or later.